avabellaw/crystal-clear-opticians/readme.md

 * Home - An external user wants to learn as much about Crystal Clear as possible.
 They should learn about its amazing pricing structure as early as possible.
 * Our frames - They need to be assured at a glance that glasses are sold and what kinds of glasses to expect.
-* Our services - "What should I expect at my appointment?" - Our Services jumps out at the user asking this question with a dropdown that narrows down what they want to know.
+* Our services - "What should I expect at my appointment?" - "Our Services" jumps out at the user asking this question with a dropdown that narrows down what they want to know.
 * About - A user is likely to expect to find the location and more information about the actual store here with a dropdown to quickly confirm this.
 It's also a great place for a contact form.

 The logo can also be clicked to get back to the homepage.
 This is very common in websites and intuitive to the majority of users.

 In the design phase, my original idea was to try to keep the 4 links in the navigation visible on all devices as it is on my wireframe mockup.
 This was to make it immediately evident what pages were available to the user.
 This, however, turned out to not work well in practice as the text and/or logo would look disproportionately small.
 It also meant that I wouldn't be able to use purely Bootstrap classes to change to a hamburger on very small devices.
-I decided to replace it with a hamburger menu on smaller devices which is an accepted as way of displaying a menu on mobile that still adheres to UX design principles.
+I decided to replace it with a hamburger menu on smaller devices which is an accepted way of displaying a menu on mobile that still adheres to UX design principles.

 ### Surface Plane